Tie-breaking in self interest cumulative subtraction games

 \begin{problem} What are the subtraction games with 0-discrepancy going from FvF to AvA? \end{problem}

-Recall, that by our notation, in the first case, the starting player deviates, while in the second case the player who does not start deviates.
+Recall that by our notation, in the first case, the starting player deviates, while in the second case, the player who does not start deviates.
 So we have an asymmetric situation with respect to tie-breaking rules. \begin{problem} What are the subtraction games (and heap sizes) with positive discrepancy, going from FvF to AvF or FvA, respectively? \end{problem} Recall what happened at heap size $61$ for the ruleset $S=\{4,5,9\}$ in FvF, a player who unilaterally deviates to antagonistic strictly gains.
-Experimental results point towards that this cannot happen if deviating towards AvA. \begin{problem} Is it true that no player can have positive discrepancy, by going from AvF or FvA to AvA? \end{problem} We have looked into max/min (greedy/sacrifice) as alternative tie-breaking convetions for indifferent actions.
-But player utilities, for general subtraction sets, appear mixed up, with no clear preference order between pairs of tie-breaking rules, across all positions. \begin{problem} Is there any pair of deterministic tie-breaking rules that bound all other ones, such that PSPE utility is maximized for both players across all positions? \end{problem}
+Experimental results point towards that this cannot happen if deviating towards AvA. \begin{problem} Is it true that no player can have a positive discrepancy by going from AvF or FvA to AvA? \end{problem}